Election policies and procedures

 Before the Academy's Annual General Meeting each year, the list of candidates proposed by Council is subject to a postal vote of all Fellows.
 A majority of two thirds of those voting is required to secure a candidate's election.

 After the election

 As soon as possible after election, and usually at the Academy’s annual May meeting, Science at the Shine Dome, each new Fellow is required to sign an undertaking to promote, declare and disseminate scientific knowledge, and to serve the Academy.
 Fellows play an active part on the many committees through which the Academy carries out its mission: to champion Australian scientific excellence, to promote and disseminate scientific knowledge, and to provide independent scientific advice for the benefit of Australia and the world.

-Fellows wishing to submit candidates for Ordinary Election or for Corresponding Member should contact the Fellowship Coordinator for forms and guidelines:
+Fellows wishing to submit candidates for Ordinary Election or for Corresponding Member should contact the Fellowship and Awards Manager for forms and guidelines: